eviction prevention

 Eviction Prevention Assistance for Baltimore Renters

 There are several ways for Baltimore renters who are facing eviction to obtain help.
 The Eviction Assistance Program is currently accepting new applications.
 Funding is limited, so please apply as soon as possible.
 You will need to make an appointment by calling 443-423-6400 to get help with the application process and to see if you qualify for other benefits.
-If you only need financial assistance to pay your rent, you will need to provide a copy of your judgement, and fill out the application located here.
-If you need more time to get the money to "pay and stay", you ...
+If you only need financial assistance to pay your back rent, you will need to provide a copy of your judgement, and fill out the application located here.
+If you have children enrolled in Baltimore City schools, you may also qualify for ...

 Maryland Eviction Shielding Law Goes Into Effect